 Benedikt is a graduate from the University of Tübingen, Germany, where he received his Vordiplom (~BSc) in Geosciences, and from the Royal School of Mines, Imperial College London (MSci).

 Benedikt started his career at Neftex Petroleum Consultants Ltd. where he was involved in regional petroleum exploration targeting in the Eastern Former Soviet Union.
 He then went on to work for a number of years on Rio Tinto Exploration’s brownfields and greenfields uranium and copper exploration projects in Namibia and Zambia respectively, where he developed a best practice operating mentality.
+More recently, Benedikt is involved in exploration projects and studies in Sierra Leone, Finland and Myanmar.
 He has a strong interest in target generation and testing using an array of geophysical and geochemical techniques.
 In particular, Benedikt has specialist knowledge in interpreting geochemical datasets and integrating the results with other geoscientific data in order to aid exploration targeting.

 James graduated from the University of Southampton in June 2008 with a First Class MSci degree in Geology, and has subsequently gained over 6 years’ experience in the oil and gas industry with Neftex Petroleum Consultants Ltd. His initial work involved regional petroleum potential evaluations within the Eastern Former Soviet Union, with a particular focus and expertise centred on frontier basins within the Arctic realm.
 James subsequently gained experience on regional projects in western Eurasia, the North American Arctic and south-east Asia, before joining the Consultancy team at Neftex in February 2011.